 Figures referenced in the text are found in the Appendix, Section 6.2.

 In addition, the working group has developed a condensed version of the DRP:PTC document which focuses on the fundamental principles of data retrieval and is intended to support the implementation and use of MedDRA in the ICH regions and beyond (see Appendix, Section 6.1).
-It is available in all MedDRA languages except for English and Japanese; the English and Japanese DRP:PTC document will continue to be maintained and updated as the full reference document.
+It is available in all MedDRA languages except for English, Japanese and other languages with an available translation of the full DRP:PTC document.
+The full DRP:PTC document in its various translations will continue to be maintained and updated as the complete reference document.

 Objectives of this Document